Deeman2014/Open_edX_Windows7_Installation/11_Install_Custom_Theme.rst

     paver update_assets lms --settings-aws

-Upon successful completing of the above steps, you will see the Stanford Theme upon restarting the web server
+Upon successfully completing the above steps, you will see the Stanford Theme upon restarting the web server.